 Moore Creek Grasshopper

-Join us on November 9th for the first Grasshopper in St. Helena, Napa County.
-Decades of planning, fundraising and trail building in Moore Creek Park, Lake Hennessey, and the lengendary trails at Pacific Union College in Angwin have established themselves as world class MTB destination. will thrill and challenge riders.
-From the picturesque Napa Valley vineyards we climb up to to Angwin.
+Join us on September 20th in St. Helena, Napa County.
+Decades of planning, fundraising and trail building in Moore Creek Park, Lake Hennessey, and the lengendary trails at Pacific Union College in Angwin have established themselves as world class MTB destination that will thrill and challenge riders.
+From the picturesque Napa Valley vineyards we climb up to Angwin.
 Here the course twists, turns and meanders through the maze of PUC before heading over to “New” Dan’s Wild Ride.
 This one mile rugged volcanic and serpentine descent will challenge the most talented riders as you make your way to Moore Creek.
-This 35 +/- Grasshopper is an XC MTB event, though with the right set up is rideable on a gravel bike.
+This 39+/- Grasshopper is an XC MTB event, (The timed race section is 27 mi.) though with the right set up is rideable on a gravel bike.
 Proceeds of the event support the work done by Redwood Trails Alliance in Sonoma, Napa and Lake County.
+This event will be a timed race this year, but with 3 fully stoked aid stations it’s definitely a Hopper you can just come to ride, explore and shred!

 14% Paved